chadian/fttf/ember-portland-meetup-notes.md

 ---

 # Case study: e-mail 💌
-- 🔌  power of existing components (`ember-i18n`)
+- 🔌  power of existing components
-- 🔌 power of existing addons
+- 🔌 power of existing addons (`ember-i18n`)
 - 🚜 configuration via node `process.env`
-  - bring in your API keys and secrets
+  - bring in your API keys and configuration
 - 🛠 build fast and on the fly 👐🏽 *via ember serve*
 - email = no external stylesheets
 - `express` middleware is your 🏭 assembly line